Magicking/pam-eth/README.md

 Do not use this in production.

-A pam security module backed by whitelist smart contract.
+A pam security module backed by access control smart contract.

 ![](doc/pamette.png)